Michigan: Pain and Symptom Management for Nurses

 • Withdrawal: characteristic withdrawal syndrome for that substance OR the substance (or a closely related substance) is taken to relieve or avoid withdrawal symptoms

 A comparison study was performed based on information garnered in a 2016-2017 study group that focused on the use and misuse of opioids among individuals medicating with opioids inappropriately.
-This group was split into four categories and compared medical prescription opioid users AND prescriptions with the following: misusers without prescriptions, misusers of own prescriptions, and misusers with both types of misuse (14).
+This group was split into four categories and compared medical prescription opioid users AND prescriptions with the following: misusers without prescriptions, misusers of their own prescriptions, and misusers with both types of misuse (14).

 Individual misusers without a prescription were typically younger, male, and unmarried versus misusers with prescriptions, whether using medically or misusing.
 It was found that misusers also had an alcohol disorder, used marijuana, and misused benzos and stimulants.
-As well, noted was that misusers were more likely to be nicotine dependent and to use cocaine and/or heroin (14).
+As well noted was that misusers were more likely to be nicotine dependent and to use cocaine and/or heroin (14).

 Ask yourself...